SpektraSystems/Red-Hat-Modernize-Apps/lab6.md

 >**WARNING:** Don't remove the TODO markers.
 These will be used later to add new functionality.
 There are also some private method that we we will use later when we create our endpoints for the shopping cart.

-Currently our verticle doesn't really do anything except logging some info.
-Let's try it out.
-Execute:

 **3. Add a router that can serve static content**
 Now let's add a Web server that can server static content, which only requires three lines of code at the `//TODO: Create Router` marker: